ahmed-marzook/Electron-DoItNow/README.md

 When you run `npm install && npm run build && npm run dev` locally a database should be created.

+## 17. Creating and exposing IPC API for intracting with Database

+You need to create a few files example can be found in the repo check the `electron-app\src\electron\ipc` this contains setting up the types and the handler and then create the file `electron-app\src\electron\preload.cts` this is what will expose a secure API to the renderer which it can use to interact with the database. and make sure to include the preload in main.ts.

 ---

 ## Best Practices